 We believe you should be inspired by where you work.
 A great workspace is more than just a desk and computer.
 It should spark new ideas, encourage collaboration and networking, and elevate your startup or business to the next level.
 We have two premium co-working spaces available across the Hunter region for globally-minded, innovative, and diverse startups on a mission to drive positive change through tech.
 And with our flexible packages, you can decide what works best for you.
 Host meetings and workshops, brainstorm ideas, network with other entrepreneurs and see results.

 The I2N offers events, meet-ups, talks and workshops designed to support and advance innovation and entrepreneurship across the Hunter region.
 Learn how to turn a big idea into a successful business, hear from experienced founders, acquire new strategies for scale-up success and make valuable connections along the way.
 We also partner with Slingshot and CSIRO for the delivery of accelerator programs that take place in Newcastle.

 Collaboration is at the heart of what we do.
-In addition to our national and international research partnerships with esteemed institutions, UON is an active participant in a number of professional bodies and consortia.
+We know innovation happens when research, business, government and community forge strong alliances.
+That’s why, in addition to our national and international research partnerships with esteemed institutions, we’ve partnered with a number of professional organisations and groups.